São Tomé & Príncipe CBI: Program Structure, Costs, and What You Get

 None of that matters for what we are discussing here.
 You are not buying beachfront property.
 You are acquiring a second citizenship in a sovereign nation for $90,000 in government fees.
 That is less than a down payment on a condo in Miami, less than a year of private school tuition in most major cities, and roughly 40% of what the cheapest Caribbean programs charge.

-São Tomé and Príncipe has the lowest entry cost of any active CBI program on earth.
+São Tomé and Príncipe has the lowest entry cost of any active CBI program on Earth.
 And for Bitcoiners who want jurisdictional optionality without liquidating a significant portion of their stack, the math speaks for itself.

 Let’s break the whole thing down.